savelee/dialogflow-cx-labs/labs/lab1.md

 A conversation's state is controlled by handling tranisitions between pages with three different types of routes:
-* *Intent routes*: When an intent should be matched (e.g. changing page based on what an end user says)
+* *Intent routes*: When an intent should be matched (e.g. changing page based on what an end user says).
+(Blue lines in the visual diagram.)
-* *Condition routes*: When a condition should be checked (e.g. changing page based on certain parameters stored in the session)
+* *Condition routes*: When a condition should be checked (e.g. changing page based on certain parameters stored in the session) (Orange lines in the visual diagram.)
-* *Event handlers*: When a certain fallback event should be handled (e.g. handling no input, no match, in order to disambiguate the end user to either an intent or condition route)
+* *Event handlers*: When a certain fallback event should be handled (e.g. handling no input, no match, in order to disambiguate the end user to either an intent or condition route) (Green lines in the visual diagram.)

 The conversation utterances (i.e. the content or response back to the user) is defined by fulfillment, which can be either static or dynamic:
 * *Static fulfillment*: When a static fulfillment response is provided
 * *Dynamic fulfillment*: When a fulfillment webhook is called for dynamic responses

 For our retail bot, we will create some **intent routes** and provide some *static entry fulfillment* responses, which will be presented to the user as soon as a page gets activated.
 Later, we will create **parameters** with **condition routes** to gather the information you will need to make an merchandise order.

+>
+**Note:** In the previous steps you have created regular intents.
+Dialogflow CX also gives you the option to create [**Route Groups**](https://cloud.google.com/dialogflow/cx/docs/concept/handler#route-group).
+Route Groups makes sense for when you are building a virtual agent that have many pages with a common set of intent, event or conditional routes.
+To make routes reusable, you can define route groups (see the **Manage** tab), a resource for the entire flow.
+You can attach the route group to a flow or page.
+The routes within these groups may be called when the page is active.

 ### Page Intent Routes